Anarion-zuo/Gitbook_Math/differential-equation.md

 $$
 n^2\int_{-\pi}^\pi u_nv_mdt=\int_{-\pi}^\pi u_n'v_m'dt
 $$
-LHS is not symmetric with $u$ and $v​$ while RHS is.
+LHS is not symmetric with $u$ and $v$ while RHS is.
 Therefore both sides are 0.

 #### Compute each Term